Arsen Zakharyan: Real Sociedad

+Zakharyan started the 2025–26 season on the bench, making 4 second-half substitute appearances in the first 10 league games.
+On 28 October 2025, he scored his first goal of the season in the club's Copa del Rey campaign opener against the sixth-tier club Negreira.

 International career

 Youth

 On 15 March 2021, Zakharyan was selected for Russia U21's squad for the 2021 UEFA European Under-21 Championship.
 He had previously represented Russia up to the under-17s and became the youngest player on Russia's squad.
 In his debut on 25 March 2021, in the opening game against Iceland, Zakharyan was fouled in the penalty box in the 31st minute, and Russia opened scoring from the penalty kick.
 In the added time of the first half he scored his first goal to make the score 3–0, with the game eventually ending with a 4–1 victory for Russia.
 Zakharyan became the youngest goalscorer for Russia U21, and the youngest goalscorer in the history of the UEFA European Under-21 Championship, overtaking Yari Verschaeren.

 Senior

 On 11 May 2021, Zakharyan received his first call-up to the senior Russia team, and was included in the preliminary extended 30-man squad for UEFA Euro 2020.
 He suffered a tonsillitis infection in camp and was not included in the final squad.